 Like a dark prophesy, an article came out in the Seattle Post-Intelligencer this same week, entitled "Cancer takes a heavy toll on Seattle Firefighters."
 It described the disproportionate number (over one-third) of Seattle firefighters hired before 1977 who had contracted some form of cancer.
 I wondered vaguely if I would add to those statistics.

-p>For me, day one of my cancer experience will always be the day I was actually diagnosed: September 5, 2008.
+For me, day one of my cancer experiences will always be the day I was actually diagnosed: September 5, 2008.
 When the day for my appointment finally arrived, my symptoms had already progressed to the point that I had trouble even swallowing liquids.
 I was sure, by now, that something was seriously wrong and suspected that I may have cancer.
 Sure enough, when the specialist put a probe up my nose and snaked it down my throat, I heard him say "Oh!" as though he had found a surprise down there.
 He had.

 "You have a mass in your throat," he said after examining me, "It looks malignant.
 And aggressive."
 He looked me right in the eye as he spoke, making sure I understood the gravity of his comments.
 My wife Mary Ann and I sat in stunned silence as he informed us of what needed to be done to complete his diagnosis.
 As he talked on, my mind took me back to all of those times when I entered burning buildings without breathing protection, and all of the times I worked for hours, unprotected, doing salvage and overhaul in the smoldering remains of fires over the past three decades.
 Like my peers, I had felt bullet-proof in those days.
 I had always thought that cancer was something that happened to other people.
 Not me.
 Now, for the first time, I was actually afraid for my life.